jimkts/Greek-Word-Embeddings/README.md

 # Word-Embeddings (Greek Language)
 The size of the corpus that I used to training the word embeddings is around 16Gb and consists of different news articles.
+You can download [Word2Vec embeddings](https://drive.google.com/drive/folders/1lR3WAvRH3zFEb2RtWVfPgEOwgaTM4qqM?usp=sharing) and FastText embeddings.

 # Word2Vec
 Python implementation of Word2Vec with Gensim.
 The parameters of the Word2Vec model that trained are: